Old Makeup Can Cause Serious Eye Infections

 Over time, the infected brush leads to a buildup of bacteria in the cosmetics container.
 This increases the chance for an eye infection or an allergic reaction with each use of the product.

 Beware of scratches

 Pieces of makeup can land in the eyes and cause redness and irritation.
-More serious, possibly infections that threaten sight can result if the surface of the eye is scratched with an infected brush or makeup pencil.
+More serious, infections that threaten sight can result if the surface of the eye is scratched with an infected brush or makeup pencil.

-Most cosmetics have long shelf lives, but since they can be infected with bacteria after only 1 use, it is a good idea to keep track of how long you have been using products like mascara and eyeliners.
-Although there are no guidelines for cosmetics use, risk of infection can be reduced if you change them every 3 months to 4 months, experts suggest.
+Most cosmetics have long shelf lives, but since they can be infected with bacteria after only one use, it is a good idea to keep track of how long you have been using products like mascara and eyeliners.
+Although there are no guidelines for cosmetics use, risk of infection can be reduced if you change them every 3 to 4 months, experts suggest.

 Also, avoid sharing cosmetics.
-Cross contamination occurs when 2 or more people use the same brushes or eyeliners.
+Cross contamination occurs when two or more people use the same brushes or eyeliners.
 The main danger with sharing makeup is passing on an infection like viral conjunctivitis or pink eye.
 Exposure to even a small amount of virus can lead to a very uncomfortable infection.

 If you experience signs of a viral infection, including discharge, swelling of the eyelids, or inflammation of the white of the eye, make an appointment with your eye care provider.